 If the arc previously drew, then it means one of the above scenes got reset and is missing.

-To find out which one is missing, go the Visualize page and look at the Purpose of Scenes insight.
+To find out which one is missing, go the Visualize page, choose the plot insights and select the Purpose of Scenes insight.

 Scroll down and find each of the key scenes.